asxlvm/DisparityTokenFucker/README.md

     - Added blocking every user the account was in contact with
     - "Proper" ratelimit-handling
     - Support for running on Replit

+#### Version 2.0
+- **Big update**
+- __Added:__
+    - Actually closes DMs
+    - Leaves every groupchat
+    - Changed logging to basic prints for compatibility (removed one big dependency)
+    - Adds icon to spam-created servers
+    - Added a settings system so you can change the settings of the Token Fucker